Memory hierarchy: Programming

 Most modern CPUs are so fast that, for most program workloads, the bottleneck is the locality of reference of memory accesses and the efficiency of the caching and memory transfer between different levels of the hierarchy.
 As a result, the CPU spends much of its time idling, waiting for memory I/O to complete.
 This is sometimes called the space cost, as a larger memory object is more likely to overflow a small and fast level and require use of a larger, slower level.
 The resulting load on memory use is known as pressure (respectively register pressure, cache pressure, and (main) memory pressure).
 Terms for data being missing from a higher level and needing to be fetched from a lower level are, respectively: register spilling (due to register pressure: register to cache), cache miss (cache to main memory), and (hard) page fault (real main memory to virtual memory, i.e. mass storage, commonly referred to as disk regardless of the actual mass storage technology used).

 Modern programming languages mainly assume two levels of memory, main (working) memory and mass storage.
-The exception is the relatively low-level assembly language and in the inline assemblers of higher-level languages such as C. Taking optimal advantage of the memory hierarchy requires the cooperation of programmers, hardware, and compilers (as well as underlying support from the operating system):
+The exception is the relatively low-level assembly language and in the inline assemblers of higher-level languages such as C where "prefetch" instructions can be used to preload the cache.
+Taking optimal advantage of the memory hierarchy requires the cooperation of programmers, hardware, and compilers (as well as underlying support from the operating system):